(Disclosure: Some of the links below may be affiliate links)

 Example 2: Starting withdrawing in a bull market

 Now, let’s make the reverse example.
-The first three years, you gain 10% per year, and then you lose 10% per year.
-This is how it would look like:
+In the first three years, you gain 10% per year, and then you lose 10% per year.
+This scenario would look like this:

 There is a 70’000 dollar difference just for starting in a better time!

 One thing is vital: if the markets are going up, you are going to withdraw less every year in percentage!
-On the contrary, in the first, every year you withdrew more than 4% of your portfolio!
+On the contrary, in the first scenario, every year you withdrew more than 4% of your portfolio!